veo-labs/ldap-server-mock/README.md

 ## LDAP users

-The database user must be a simple JSON file containing an array of users.
+The database configuration file must be a simple JSON file containing an array of users.
 The user must have a valid distinguished name (dn).
-A user can also have any number of other attributes which will all be returned.
+A user can also have any number of other attributes.

 ```js
 [